 Union soldiers swept over the crest of Champion Hill and drove hard toward the crossroads only 600 yards farther south.
 Despite a murderous fire of musketry and artillery, Hovey’s division seized the crossroads and the Union army was on the verge of victory.

 Confederate general John Pemberton ordered a desperate counterattack by John Bowen’s Division.
 Around 2 p.m., with the “Rebel Yell” ringing in the air, Bowen’s Missourians and Arkansans slammed into Hovey’s men before they could consolidate their hold on the crossroads.
 Bowen’s rugged soldiers surged over the crest of Champion Hill and pushed the enemy back to the Champion House.
-Their success, however, was short-lived as the two more Union divisions charged the hill.
+Their success, however, was short-lived, as two more Union divisions charged the hill.
 Threatened in flank and rear, Bowen was compelled to fall back.
 When the Federals again seized the crossroads, victory was theirs.